mc776/HideousDestructor/hd_manual.md

 Reload/Unload while holding Fire Mode will take mags in and out of your backpack if you have one.

+Hitting the User3 key while already in the mag manager will give you the generic item manager.
+This just lets you review items and drop specific numbers of them without going to the console.

 ### Aiming and turning

 If you are standing still, press and hold Use or Zoom to reduce your mouse sensitivity (and enable the scope if hd_noscope is set to true).